Sinux1/CILISP/README.md

 - Instructions from file (when stdin is redirected with freopen) are not echoed to console.
 - The read function can only be called from stdin without redirection with freopen.
 Any attempt to use read from input file will result in undefined behavior.
+- Task 5 is not complete, and any input that includes cusotm function operations will produce _undefined behavior._
+- There are two leaks when `inout5.txt` is run.
+They are located in a file I did not write.
+I know it is from a mistake I made, but I cannot find it.
 ---